Computer Science: Game Development

 Prerequisite: CSCI 371 and CSCI 474.

 The first semester of a studio based interdisciplinary game development project.
 The course brings students from a variety of disciplines together to participate in a game development project.
 Students work under the direction of a team of faculty from the Computer Science and Applied Media program.
-Student fill game development roles on the project such as game designer, producer, programmers, animator, visual effects artist, special effects artist, 3D modeler, screen writer, audio composer (engineer), QA testing, advertising and marketing.
+Students fill game development roles on the project such as game designer, producer, programmers, animator, visual effects artist, special effects artist, 3D modeler, screen writer, audio composer (engineer), QA testing, advertising and marketing.
+This course has been approved as an Honors qualified course.

 Game Development Support Courses (23 hrs.)